wesleytian/wesleytian.com/posts/ironman.md

 draft: true
 ---

-// TODO: remove this soon 4/17
-*I was supposed to publish this piece 5 months ago, but perfectionism and procrastination got the best of me.
-So here it is, still unfinished, but better than nothing at all.*

 On Sunday, November 21st, 2021 at 11:08 PM in Cozumel Mexico, I finished an Ironman triathlon.
 It took me a total of 15 continuous hours to swim 2.4 miles, bike 112 miles, and finish it off with a full marathon.
 I had been planning for this day for nearly a year, training 6-days-a-week, some days dedicating more than 8 hours to training.

 A few minutes after I had crossed the finish line, I collapsed and was taken to the infirmary.
 I couldn't move and was hooked up to an IV for the next hour.
 Thoughts that I had irreversibly damaged my body raced through my head.
 At least I did it.
 My childhood dream to do an Ironman put me through more discomfort than I ever could've imagined and being hospitalized wasn't even close to being the worst.

 This is my Ironman journey.